Hilmy224/os232/links.md

 # LINKS

 * [Linux in 100 Seconds](https://www.youtube.com/watch?v=rrB13utjYV4) ---
-A very good and niche introduction to Linux
+A summary of linux.
+A very good and niche way of introducing you to linux.
 <br>
 <hr>